fargusplumdoodle/dump_dir/README.md

 # 🚀 dump_dir 📂✨

-Copy a bunch of files into your clipboard to provide context for LLms
+Copy a bunch of files into your clipboard to provide context for LLMs

 ## 🌟 Functionality